corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 - [Rustlings](https://github.com/rust-lang/rustlings): Fun, short exercises to get started with Rust.

 Which resources I would recommend after that depends on the team's background and the project's requirements.
-Take a look at this [Rust books list](https://github.com/sger/RustBooks) and my resources for [idiomatic Rust](https://corrode.dev/blog/idiomatic-rust-resources/).
+Take a look at this [Rust books list](https://github.com/sger/RustBooks), our [curated Rust learning resources](/blog/rust-learning-resources-2026/), and resources for [idiomatic Rust](/blog/idiomatic-rust-resources/).

 ## Budgeting